Dwesa-Cwebe Marine Protected Area

 The Dwesa-Cwebe Marine Protected Area is an inshore and offshore conservation region, off the coast of the Dwesa-Cwebe Nature Reserve in the Eastern Cape province, in the territorial waters of South Africa.

 History

 The area was initially declared as a marine reserve in 1989 by the Transkei government.
 The MPA was proclaimed by the Minister of Environmental Affairs and Tourism, Mohammed Valli Moosa, in Government Gazette No. 21948 of 29 December 2000 in terms section 43 of the Marine Living Resources Act, 18 of 1998.
 The extension was proclaimed by Bomo Edith Edna Molewa, Minister of Environmental Affairs under Section 22A of the National Environmental Management: Protected Areas Act, 2003 (Act No. 57 of 2003) to take effect on the 1 December 2015.

 Purpose

 A marine protected area is defined by the IUCN as "A clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values".

+The MPA was established to offer a crucial transition area between the Agulhas and Natal Ecoregions, offer safe passage between the Nqabaqa Estuary, the Suku Estuary, and the Mbashe Estuary.
+The area is a spawning ground for endangered white steenbras and is a juvenile nursery for dusky kob, among countless other invertebrates, fish, and marine animals.